mario-deluna/php-glfw/docs/getting-started/window-creation.md

 At the very beginning we want to call [glfwInit](./../API/GLFW/glfwInit.md), which you probably can guess from the name will initialize GLFW.

-GLFW is a multi-platform library for OpenGL that handles window creation, input & context for us.
+GLFW is a multi-platform library that handles window creation, input & context for us.

 ```php
 if (!glfwInit()) {